ry-v1/Notes/Apache Iceberg The Definitive Guide.md

     - The Catalog
         - The central place where you go to find the current location of the current metadata pointer is the Iceberg catalog.

+## Lifecycle of Write and Read Queries

+    - How a query engine interacts with the iceberg components for reads and writes
+        - Catalog layer
+            - catalog is the first component that a query engine interacts with.
+            - for reads, the engine reaches out to the catalog to learn about the current state of the table
+            - for writes, the catalog is used to adhere to the schema defined and to know about Metadata layer the table’s partitioning scheme.

+        - Metadata layer
+            - Each time a query engine writes something to an Iceberg table, a new metadata file is created atomically and is defined as the latest version of the metadata file.
+            - during read operations, engines will always see the latest version of the table.
+            - Query engines interact with the manifest lists to get information about partition specifications that help them skip the nonrequired manifest files for faster performance.
+            - information from the manifest files, such as upper and lower bounds for a specific column, null value counts, and partition-specific data, is used by the engine for file pruning.
+        - Data layer
+            - Query engines filter through the metadata files to read the datafiles required by a particular query efficiently.
+            - On the write side, datafiles get written on the file storage, and the related metadata files are created and updated accordingly.
+    - Writing Queries in Apache Iceberg
+        - When a write query is initiated, it is sent to the engine for parsing.
+        - The catalog is then consulted to ensure consistency and integrity in the data and to write the data as per the defined partition strategies.
+        - The datafiles and metadata files are then written based on the query.
+        - Finally, the catalog file is updated to reflect the latest metadata, enabling subsequent read operations
+    - Reading Queries in Apache Iceberg
+        - When a read query is initiated, it is sent to the query engine first.
+        - The engine leverages the catalog to retrieve the latest metadata file location, which contains critical information about the table’s schema and other metadata files, such as the manifest list that ultimately leads to the actual datafiles.
+        - Statistical information about columns is used in this process to limit the number of files being read, which helps improve query performance.